carlislefox/mirage-source-v3.0.3/README.md

-# mirage-source
+# The Mirage Source
-The v3.0.3 Mirage Source
+This repository contains the original Visual Basic 6 source code for v3.0.3 of Mirage.
+Graphical resources have been omitted as they were largely rips from console games of the era :)